codecov/engineering-team/.github/ISSUE_TEMPLATE/ux-problem-and-or-improvement.md

 ---
-name: UX Problem and/or Improvement
+name: UX problem and/or improvement
 about: Use this template for reporting or suggesting UX improvements or problems.
 title: "<Enter Title for Problem and/or Improvement>"
 labels: in discovery
-assignees: codecovdesign, Adal3n3
+assignees: Adal3n3, codecovdesign

 ---